 (2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction within the United States.

-(3) The Custodian is a Qualified Institution (as defined below), approved by Party B (which approval shall not be unreasonably withheld).
+(3) The Custodian, if applicable, is a Qualified Institution (as defined below), approved by Party B (which approval shall not be unreasonably withheld).
 The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party B, subject to the security interest of Party A.

 Party B and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied: